Razgaleh/Arrow-Retail-Shopping-Assistant/README.md

 ## License

+GOVERNING TERMS: Use of the blueprint software and materials and NIM containers are governed by the [NVIDIA Software License Agreement](https://www.nvidia.com/en-us/agreements/enterprise-software/nvidia-software-license-agreement/) and [Product-specific Terms for AI products](https://www.nvidia.com/en-us/agreements/enterprise-software/product-specific-terms-for-ai-products/);  and the use of models is governed by the [NVIDIA Community Model License](https://www.nvidia.com/en-us/agreements/enterprise-software/nvidia-community-models-license/).

+ADDITIONAL INFORMATION: [Llama 3.1 Community License Agreement](https://www.llama.com/llama3_1/license/) for Llama 3.1 70B Instruct NIM, Llama 3.1 NemoGuard 8B - Content Safety and Llama 3.1 NemoGuard 8B - Topic Control models, (ii) MIT license for NV-EmbedQA-E5-v5.
+Build with Llama.

 This project will download and install additional third-party open source software projects.
 Review the license terms of these open source projects before use, found in [License-3rd-party.txt](/LICENSE-3rd-party.txt).

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 Use of the product catalog data in the retail shopping assistant is governed by the terms of the [NVIDIA Data License for Retail Shopping Assistant](/LICENSE-assets.txt) (15Aug2025).

 ---